Inedo/inedo-docs/BuildMaster/builds/external-systems/teamcity.md

 ```

 For organizations that have their continuous integration process fully configured in TeamCity, leave the build number set to `lastSuccessful` and capture the actual build number using the `$TeamCityBuildNumber` output variable on `TeamCity::Import-Artifact` operation.
 This will create a visible association between the BuildMaster build and TeamCity build.

+Both the import and queue operations support branches in TeamCity.
+This is generally only useful in conjunction with [special build names](#special-build-names) because specific build numbers are already unique per branch.
+While leaving the `Branch` property blank will refer to the `<default>` branch for the project, you may also specify one in the plan to limit the results of `lastSuccessful`, and optionally filter branch names with BuildMaster variables, for example: `Branch: feature-$ReleaseNumber`.

+## Special Build Names {#special-build-names data-title="Special Build Names"}

+BuildMaster can reference TeamCity builds using the following special build names instead of direct build numbers:

+{.docs}
+ - `lastSuccessful` - refers to the last build that completed successfully
+ - `lastPinned` - refers to the last build that has been pinned
+ - `lastFinished` - refers to the latest build whether it was successful or not (should rarely be referenced in BuildMaster)

+Additionally, builds may be referenced by their underlying TeamCity ID as opposed to name/number.
+To specify a build ID instead, append `:id` as a suffix to the identifier, for example: `1234:id`

 ## Pushing Artifacts from TeamCity to an Artifact Repository {#push data-title="Pushing Artifacts from TeamCity"}